-Degree programs in the Department of Health and Human Physiology consistently rank among the top of their kind nationwide.
-They are versatile and designed for students with widely varying academic objectives.
-The department's students are highly motivated and do well academically.
-Many of them graduate with honors.
+Degree programs in the Department of Health and Human Physiology are versatile and designed for students with widely varying academic objectives.

 Faculty members place a high priority on teaching and research.
 Their areas of expertise include sensorimotor mechanisms, environmental stresses, movement control, thermoregulation, mechanical factors that regulate blood flow, blood flow in cardiovascular disease, aging, stem cells, and monitoring and tracking physical activity across lifespans and in relation to health outcomes.
-Many of them collaborate with faculty members in the university's Carver College of Medicine and College of Public Health.
-Also, undergraduates in human physiology can pursue laboratory-based original research under the mentorship of faculty.
+Many faculty collaborate with faculty members in the university's Carver College of Medicine and College of Public Health.

-Students in human physiology often continue their studies in health professional programs to become physicians/surgeons, physical therapists, physician assistants, dentists, optometrists, podiatrists, or similar professionals.
-Others pursue graduate degrees in the biomedical or physiological sciences to prepare for careers in research and/or college teaching.
-Students who choose not to pursue advanced degrees are well qualified for employment in research or clinical laboratories.
+Human physiology majors often continue their studies in health professional programs to become physicians or surgeons, physical therapists, physician assistants, dentists, optometrists, podiatrists, or similar professionals.
+Others pursue graduate degrees (MS and/or PhD) in the biomedical or physiological sciences to prepare for careers in research and/or college teaching.

 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.

 As a health and human physiology student at Iowa, you'll get the best of both worlds—a health sciences education preparing you for your career and a broad liberal arts education showing you the world.